shayaantx/Sera/README.md

 This works on legit copies of gears of war 2007, I've not tested on any cracked copies, or any garbage like that.

-Still a WIP, can load menus/cut scenes, can't start campaign or sign-in yet.
+Still a WIP, can load menus/cut scenes, and launch campaign.
+Can sign in with my latest PR in the xlivelessness repo.

 To use: